aws-samples/aws-gamelift-and-serverless-backend-sample/README_UnityClientServer.md

       * Go to [Mono Project Download Page](https://www.mono-project.com/download/stable/) and follow the instructions for installing
       * Mono will come with the build tools needed in the next step
     * **Windows**:
-      * [Download Visual Studio 2019 Build Tools](https://aka.ms/vs/17/release/vs_BuildTools.exe), select "Dotnet Desktop Build Tools" and install
+      * [Download Visual Studio 2022 Build Tools](https://aka.ms/vs/17/release/vs_BuildTools.exe), select "Dotnet Desktop Build Tools" and install.
+This should install 4.7.2 framework that we use by default, please check it is included (If not, you can add it separately afterward by modifying the install)
-      * In Visual Studio Build Tools 2019: *Select Modify -> Individual Components Tab -> Select .NET Framework 4.5 Targeting Pack -> Select Modify*
       * Add the bin path to your PATH in environment variables (for example *C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\MSBuild\Current\Bin*)
       * [Download nuget](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe) to the root of the repository
-      *
 2. **Install external dependencies**
     * **MacOS**:
         * **Run the script `downloadAndSetupUnityDependencies.sh` in your terminal**